petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/overview.md

 By default, the existing authorization levels are enforced:

-- IMDS is open to all users.
+- Instance Metadata Service is open to all users.
 - WireServer is root/admin only.

 This restriction is currently accomplished with firewall rules in the guest.
 This is still a default-open mechanism.
 If that rule can be disabled or bypassed for any reason, the metadata service still accepts the request.
 The authorization mechanism enabled here is default-closed.
 Bypassing interception maliciously or by error doesn't grant access to the metadata service.